Leverage the Business Apps You Use Every Day

-So, the ability of university facility planning departments to collaborate in real time increases performance and reduces risk, and gives them the way to report to internal stakeholders, such as the facilities planning committee, who are charged with recognizing fiscal constraints.
+So, the ability of construction owners and managers to collaborate in real time increases performance and reduces risk, and gives them the way to report to internal stakeholders who are charged with recognizing fiscal constraints.

-Most universities offer the cloud-based Microsoft Office 365 suite of online apps that are cross-platform for Windows, Mac, iOS, and Android with web browser access on any device.
-These world-class productivity tools allow students, faculty, and staff the ability to access, share and collaborate anywhere and anytime, which makes it the ideal platform for construction project management.
-Universities and other organizations can leverage these apps as construction project management tools.
+Many organizations work with cloud-based Microsoft 365 suite of online apps that are cross-platform for Windows, Mac, iOS, and Android with web browser access on any device.
+These world-class productivity tools allow construction owners and managers the ability to access, share and collaborate anywhere and anytime, which makes it the ideal platform for construction project management.
+Organizations can leverage these apps as construction project management tools supported by SharePoint.